kurianbenoy/kurianbenoy-website/_posts/2020-11-30-aireading.md

 'Eleventeen Onety one'
 ```

 ## Technology used

 This package is build based one of the [Rules of Machine Learning](https://developers.google.com/machine-learning/guides/rules-of-ml)

-ie Rule #7: Turn heuristics into features, or handle them externally.
+*I.e. Rule #7*: Turn heuristics into features, or handle them externally.

-We didn't require any complex models which was trained for ten thousand hours, all it required was a few if loops
+We didn't require any complex models which was trained for ten thousand hours, all it needed was a few if loops.